fbrossar25/Free-Games-Bot/README.md

   - schedule : create a scheduled tasks which will run in the channel using GAMES_CRON value in .env file by default.
 If cron expression is provided, the will attempt to use it or fallback to default cron expression, see [cron expressions here](https://crontab.guru/every-day-at-1am).
   - cancel : cancel scheduled tasks for this channel
   - next : print when the next notofications will occur
+  - help : print help about !games command with no arguments
+  - usage : print info about all commands of the bot

 ## Examples
 ![Example 1](./img/cancel.png)